waqas64/socket-io-anti-spam/README.md

 ### 5/7/14
  - Can now temp ban after x amount of kicks within x defined of time.
  - Client detection based on ip now instead of socket.id (This is how we keep track of amount kicks and ban accordingly)

+### 12/5/15
+ - Removed array.prototype.contains as it is not used anywhere

 # How does it look?

 ![socketspam.gif](https://bitbucket.org/repo/kR4677/images/1013607973-socketspam.gif)

 	// Everyone has this line already when using socket-anti-spam var io = require('socket.io').listen(8080,{ log: false });